-- The time that is required for the migration varies based on factors such as the network conditions, task queue status, and data volume.
+The amount of time that is required for the migration varies with factors such as the network conditions, task queue state, and data volume.
 We recommend that you migrate the instance during off-peak hours.

-- If an instance is deployed in a VPC, you cannot change the VPC when you migrate the instance across zones.
+If an instance is deployed in a virtual private cloud (VPC), you cannot change the VPC when you migrate the instance across zones.

 Supported migration types and scenarios

 |Migrate an instance from one zone to another||The ApsaraDB for Redis instance is migrated to a zone where an Elastic Compute Service (ECS) instance is deployed.
 Then, the ECS instance can connect to the ApsaraDB for Redis instance over an internal network with lower network latency.|